-To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community To enable targeted support and provision To enable specialist, individualised support and provision The SENCO and Head of School have both completed the National Qualification for Special Needs.
-SENCO and Head of School is team teach trained and shares behaviour strategies through Team Teach and Thrive Approaches.
+To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community To enable targeted support and provision To enable specialist, individualised support and provision The Strategic MAT SENCO has completed the National Qualification for Special Needs.
+We have menbers of staff who are team teach trained and share behaviour strategies through Team Teach and Thrive Approaches.
 All staff receive training and updates on a regular basis regarding changes, updates to special educational need.
-Named Governor Tim Senior who is an advocate for special needs offering support to parents/carers and pupils.
+Named Governor, Tracey George, who is an advocate for special needs offering support to parents/carers and pupils.
 Family Information Service website is available for parents and staff to access guidance and advice.
 SENCO is experienced and is up to date and aware of different interventions and possible provisions.
-One our support staff in our Trust is a specialist for Dyslexia so can support colleagues meet the needs of pupils in our classes.
-Outside agencies/specialists provide training to meet needs and support.
+We have a Dyslexic champion to support colleagues meet the needs of pupils in our classes, carry out Dyslexic screening tests and write action plans to support individual pupils Outside agencies/specialists provide training to meet needs and support.
 Head of School and SENCO knows how to access specialist and individualised support from agencies.
-In our Multi Academy Trust we have a trained and experienced member of staff who undertakes any dyslexia screening.
+We have a member of staff who undertakes any dyslexia screening and supports staff with action plans to support individual pupils.

 11. Services and organisations that we work with: What they do in brief Contact details Educational Psychology Team Educational Psychologists are specialists in learning, behaviour and child development.
 We work directly with children and young people as well as providing expert advice to their parents, carers and other adults who teach and support them.
 In Cornwall Council, Educational Psychologists (EPs) work for the Children's Psychology Service which is part of the Children's Early Help, Psychology & Social Care Services.
-Katy Neve Senior Educational Psychologist for mid-Cornwall 01872 323022 Neve Katy kneve@cornwall.gov.uk Kim Boddy Speech and Language Therapy Team The Speech and Language Therapy Team works with children, young people and their families in order to help children who have difficulties with communication or with eating, drinking and swallowing.
+Kim Boddy 01872 323022 Speech and Language Therapy Team The Speech and Language Therapy Team works with children, young people and their families in order to help children who have difficulties with communication or with eating, drinking and swallowing.
 01208 834488 cpn-tr.enquirsIt@nhs.net darren.morrison@nhs.net Paediatric Occupational Health Paediatric Occupational Therapists assess functional and sensory needs and work with parents and carers to enable children to become as independent as possible.
 This is likely to include a course of activities designed to increase range of movement, co-ordination and sensory awareness.
 Alison Botting Children's Community Therapy Lead 01872 254531 Paediatric Physiotherapists Paediatric Physiotherapists assess movement abilities and plan individual treatment programmes to encourage development and independence.
 They show parents and carers how to carry out exercises and activities so that the child carries them out regularly.
 Alison Botting Children's Community Therapy Lead 01872 254531 Children's Dietetic Service This service provides dietetic support to disabled children, their families and the professionals who work with them.
 The focus is on children diagnosed with a disability who are eating and / or drinking, and who are at risk of under-nutrition.
 Alison Botting Children's Community Therapy Lead 01872 254531 AAC Officers AAC officers introduce Alternative and Augmentative Communication which opens the door on a huge range of equipment and techniques which support or replace spoken and written communication.
 Anne Williams aswilliams@cornwall.gov.uk